rocketboosters/a-ok/README.md

     ok.assert_all(result)
 ```

+It is also possible to do a comparison on lists with `aok.OkayList` and the `!aok_list`
+class replacing the `aok.Okay` and `!aok` values like shown in the example above.

 The available comparators are:
 - `aok.anything()` will always succeed, no matter what the observed value is.
 - `aok.between(min, max)` must be greater than or equal to min and less than or equal
   to the specified min and max values.
 This can be a numeric or string value.
 - `aok.equals(value)` must be an exact match between the values.
+- `aok.unequals(value)` must not be equal to the expected value.
 - `aok.greater(value)` must be greater than the specified value.
 - `aok.greater_or_equal(value)` must be greater than or equal to the specified value.
 - `aok.less(value)` must be less than the specified value.